Eunice Holland - Obituary

 Eunice Coley Holland

-Mauldin - Eunice C. Holland, 91, of Mauldin, widow of Edsel M. Holland, went to be with her Lord and Savior on Thursday, September 10, 2020.
+Eunice C. Holland, 91, of Mauldin, SC, widow of Edsel M. Holland, went to be with her Lord and Savior on Thursday, September 10, 2020.

 Born in Goldsboro, NC, she was a daughter of the late Gordon Coley and the late Nellie Coley Pope and her husband, Elworth R. Pope.